 The platform also started collecting data from vessels which could be used for analysis at later stages for functions such as insurance, warranty support, predictive maintenance, and design improvisations.

 But the project wasn’t always plain sailing, recalled Reshmi.
 “It was a highly dynamic situation with a huge volume of data to deal with.
 For every vessel, there was multiple pieces of equipment and multiple vendors coming into picture.
-We needed to build a unique architecture to deal with those requirements.
-The IoT platform provided us with a scalable and robust foundation, which enabled the ingestion of huge volumes of data and helped accelerate our journey to create additional capabilities.”
+We needed to build a unique architecture to deal with those requirements.”

 However, when the project was complete the benefits became clearer.
 The ability to monitor engine performance more closely helped ships with Triton improve fuel efficiency by around 12%.
 Users were able to use the dashboard’s insights to fine-tune preventive maintenance that would help avoid expensive repair bills and enable ships to stay at sea longer.